NEW JERSEY NURSING HOME ABUSE lawyers

 If you start seeing bills being paid late or not at all, payments being made to strange names or unusual services, or if deposits are missing, make sure that you take action.
-Contact us and we’ll help you contact the correct authorities.
+Contact us, and we’ll help you contact the correct authorities.

 It is hard to believe that sexual abuse could occur in a nursing home setting.
 Sadly it does.
 The patient may be too weak or too afraid to fight back on the sexual conduct.
-Even worse, they may feel ashamed of what has happened to them, and they will not tell anyone what has occurred.
+Even worse, they may feel ashamed of what has happened to them and will not tell anyone what has occurred.

 Sexual abuse can be physical abuse or can also be emotional.
 Subjecting the patient to emotional, sexual abuse is just as traumatic to the patient.

 Sexual abuse can occur by staff members, other patients, or visitors to the center.
 Whoever caused the abuse, the nursing home is obligated to protect the patient from all other people who are in the facility.